 Lead in the food you eat .
 How you store, prepare, and serve food can affect its lead levels.
+Don't prepare, serve, or store food or drinks in ceramic pottery or crystal glasses unless you are sure they are lead-free.
 And a

 healthy, balanced diet that includes enough iron can help reduce how much lead your body absorbs.
 This is especially important for children.

 Lead involved in your work and hobbies .
 Some people have jobs or hobbies that expose them to more lead than is typical.
 If you do this kind of work, you may need to take special steps to reduce your risk of lead poisoning.
 The same steps can help you avoid bringing lead into your home.